Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Introduction

-In this paper, we propose an active link obfuscation mechanism, called Linkbait, to actively mitigate LFA by providing a fake linkmap to adversaries.
-Inspired by Moving Target Defense (MTD)~\cite{gillani2015agile}\cite{kewley2001dynamic}, we propose a link obfuscation algorithm in Linkbait by selectively rerouting probing flows to obfuscate links, so that target links are hidden from adversaries and some bait links are misjudged as target links by adversaries.
-Since adversaries rely on the linkmap to discover target links and launch attacks, a fake linkmap will force adversaries to miss fire inevitably.
-Linkbait uses several bait links to fake target links which could attract attentions from adversaries while hiding the true target links, so that LFA can be avoided in advance without target links being compromised by adversaries.
-In particular, our bait link construction strategy and selectively flow rerouting policy reduce the probability of bait links being congested by flooding attacks.
-Furthermore, in order to reduce the junk traffic generated by adversaries from entering target links, we propose a bot detection algorithm that extracts unique traffic patterns from LFA and leverages SVM to accurately distinguish bots from legitimate hosts.
-In this way, we propose a pre-congestion LFA mitigation and detection system, while the precursors focused on digging out adversaries after critical information are leaked or the network has been compromised.
+In this paper, we propose an active link obfuscation mechanism, called Linkbait, to actively mitigate LFA for IoT by constructing a fake linkmap to cheat adversaries.
+Inspired by Moving Target Defense (MTD)~\cite{b31}, we propose a link obfuscation algorithm to generate fake linkmap by selectively rerouting probing flows to obfuscate link information in the topology.
+Thus, target links are hidden from adversaries and meanwhile bait links that do not in the paths to the victims will be treated as target links by adversaries.In particular, Linkbait leverages a bait link construction strategy and randomly select flow rerouting policy to reduce the probability of bait links being congested by the attack.
+Furthermore, in order to completely rule out the attack traffic generated by adversaries, we develop a compromised IoT devices detection algorithm in Linkbait that extracts unique traffic patterns from the traffic generated by LFA for IoT.
+It leverages support vector machine (SVM) to accurately distinguish compromised IoT devices from legitimate IoT devices and block the attack traffic generated by compromised IoT devices.
+There are three major challenges in defeating LFA for IoT: \emph{link obfuscation}, \emph{LFA resistance for bait links} and \emph{compromised devices detection}.
+We propose Linkbait to solve these challenges.

-In order to realize our mechanism, there are three major challenges that need to be addressed. \begin{itemize} \item \emph{Link obfuscation}: Linkbait intends to hide target links and use bait inks to fake target links.
-However, numerous flows are randomly distributed in the network.
-How to distract the attention of the adversary from true target links to bait link is a challenging problem.

-\item \emph{LFA resistance for bait links}: Linkbait uses dynamic rerouting to mislead adversaries to build a fake linkmap.
-The bait links will be exposed to and attacked by the adversary on behalf of target links, which may suffer from congestion and further affect the flows from legitimate hosts.
-Therefore, how to construct the bait links without suffering congestion in the network is challenging. \item \emph{Pre-congestion bot detection}: Linkbait tries to detect bots before the links are compromised by the adversary, which is totally different from existing LFA mitigation works detecting bots after the congestion happens.
-Hence, using only the attack pattern is not sufficient to detect bots.
-Moreover, it is possible that some legitimate hosts are identified as bots.
-Therefore, how to achieve an accurate bot detection while minimizing the false positive rate is a challenging problem. \end{itemize}

-We propose Linkbait to solve these challenges, and the main contributions of this work are summarized as follows: